 For many of us, “spiced rum” conjures images of poolside Rum & Cokes or hazy college bar nights.
 But these days, the category goes far beyond the Captain and the Sailor.
 What may have begun as a way to make harsh spirits more palatable has morphed into a legitimate craft cocktail element, where distillers and blenders can indulge in a little creativity.

 “There are really great options out there that go beyond what we were drinking in the 1990s,” says Kate Perry, the general manager at Seattle’s iconic rum bar Rumba.
-She oversees more than 500 different rums and makes a house spiced version, inspired in part by her trips to the Caribbean.
+She oversees more than 500 different rums and makes a house-spiced version, inspired in part by her trips to the Caribbean.
 “One of my favorite things to do is check out all the local spiced rums, made in giant plastic gallon jugs with barks, roots and spices.”

-Ålander, from Far North Spirits (a bona fide farm distillery in Minnesota), emphasizes its farm-to-glass handcrafted nature.
+Ålander ($42) from Far North Spirits—a bona fide farm distillery in Minnesota—emphasizes its farm-to-glass handcrafted nature.
 Co-founder Mike Swanson sources American turbinado and demerara sugars for the rum.
-Whole spices (not concentrates) are “hand-infused,” creating a light, balanced rum both complex and carefully focused.
+Whole spices rather than concentrates are “hand-infused,” creating a light, balanced rum both complex and carefully focused.
 Here you’ll discover notes of allspice, banana and gingerbread and even hints of chocolate and root beer.
-It works nicely paired with fresh spiced apple cider but also in cream-based cocktails.
+It works well when paired with fresh spiced apple cider and when incorporated into cream-based cocktails.

-Louisiana-based distillery Bayou is serious about its craft cred and rum production.
+Louisiana-based distillery Bayou ($11) is serious about its craft cred and rum production.
 Founder Trey Litel is passionate about reviving the area’s colonial-era rum heritage, where sugar cane continues to thrive.

 “We built a distillery from the bottom up,” he says of the 22-acre site.
 “It’s the first ground-up distillery in any of the Louisiana records we’ve found.”
 The brand currently offers four expressions, including an award-winning spiced variety that Litel says includes “a combination of Creole spices, along with the spices you’re very familiar with in a rum.”